stratika/GPULlama3.java/README.md

 ### Out of Memory Error

-You may encounter an out of memory error like:
+You may encounter an out-of-memory error like:
 ```
 Exception in thread "main" uk.ac.manchester.tornado.api.exceptions.TornadoOutOfMemoryException: Unable to allocate 100663320 bytes of memory.
 To increase the maximum device memory, use -Dtornado.device.memory=<X>GB